 This is a difficult issue and is something that may well depend on each individual and the severity of their symptoms.
 If an employee’s symptoms mean they cannot work, then they should remain away from the workplace and not carry out any duties.
 They will be entitled to sick pay according to the applicable statutory or contractual rate, in the usual way.

 However, if an employee is only suffering from mild symptoms and feels able to work, the answer becomes more complex.
 If you can allow employees to work from home, then this should be implemented, and the employee should continue to receive full pay for their work as normal.
-If homeworking is not possible, then the situation will be influenced by the Government rules / guidance in place at the time.
-Until 24 March 2022, SSP remains payable from day 1 for Covid absences, and so it is best practice to advise employees to stay at home and pay them sick pay as normal.
+If homeworking is not possible, then the situation will be influenced by the Government rules/guidance in place at the time.
+Until 24 March 2022, SSP remains payable from day one for Covid absences, and so it is best practice to advise employees to stay at home and pay them sick pay as normal.

 From 24 March 2022, where the SSP entitlement changes, and from 1 April 2022, where the guidance no longer advises individuals to stay at home when they contract Covid-19, the position is less clear for those who are asymptomatic or only have mild symptoms.
 Clearly there will be employees who feel well enough to work, and some colleagues who will likely not wish for them to return to work whilst they are likely contagious.
 The SSP changes mean that there will no doubt be financial pressure on some employees to return, and many employers are likely to experience a situation where Employee A may raise a complaint that Employee B has Covid but is coming to work regardless – Employee A may even refuse to attend work in extreme cases.